 Employers Struggle With Hiring Undocumented Workers: 'You Cannot Hire American Here'

-The lunch rush is over at a popular, cozy restaurant in a city somewhere in the state of Missouri.
+The lunch rush is over at a popular, cozy restaurant in a city somewhere in Missouri.
 The owner, Lynn, is sipping a glass of pinot grigio as her cooking crew cleans up.

-Like thousands of restaurants across America, Lynn's kitchen is staffed mainly with unauthorized Latino workers.
-She agreed openly to discuss this employment conundrum if NPR agreed not to give her last name, identify her restaurant, name the city, or even specify the type of cuisine.
-Like a lot of employers these days, she doesn't want to arouse the attention of federal immigration agents.
+Like thousands of other restaurants across America, Lynn's kitchen is staffed mainly with unauthorized Latino workers.
+She agreed to openly discuss this employment conundrum if NPR agreed not to give her last name, identify her restaurant, name the city, or even specify the type of cuisine.
+Like a lot of employers these days, she doesn't want to attract the attention of federal immigration agents.

-When asked how many eating establishments have undocumented workers in the kitchen in her Midwestern city, Lynn states flatly, "A hundred percent.
+When asked how many eating establishments have undocumented workers in the kitchen in her Midwestern city, Lynn states flatly: "A hundred percent.
 You cannot hire American here."

 Across the country, immigrants who are in the country unlawfully often do manual, low-paying jobs, and employers say they have no choice but to rely on them.
 Meanwhile, the Trump administration has vowed to ramp up workplace raids targeting this shadow workforce.